USING IRONXL

 Output

-The CSV file generated by our program is as follows:
+The CSV file generated by this program is as follows:

-It is clear that our CSV file is generated properly, and aligns with our provided input.
+It is clear that the CSV file is generated properly and aligns with the provided input.

 Summary

-In this article, we have learned how to create a CSV file in C# from a dataset.
-We can also read CSV files using C#.
-We have populated our dataset from a SQL Server database and created a CSV file in three steps:
+This article demonstrated how to create a CSV file in C# from a dataset.
+The library can also read CSV files using C#.
+The dataset from a SQL Server database is populated and creates a CSV file in three steps:

 1. Get data from SQL Server.